Introduction to the Resurrections

 "The Lord is not slack concerning his promise, as some men count slackness; but is long suffering to us-ward, not willing that any should perish, but that all should come to repentance" (2.Pet.3:9 KJV).

-This earnest desire for the salvation of humanity is the reason that God the Father and Jesus Christ have formulated a plan that will afford each individual the optimum opportunity for success.
+This earnest desire for the salvation of humanity is the reason God the Father and Jesus Christ have formulated a plan which will afford each individual the optimum opportunity for success.
 In order for each individual to have the best possible conditions to enhance their possibility for success, they must be allowed to live in a time and environment in which they may succeed, if they want to.
 This is also why so few in this age are being given the understanding of the mysteries of the Gospel.
 God knows the potential and character of each individual, and he knows in which phase of his plan to offer each individual the opportunity for salvation.

 A DAY OF SALVATION